Skip to body

 I. Required Courses:

-These are the core courses that complete the certificate.
+These are core courses that complete the certificate.

 II.
-Elective Courses: In addition to the certificate core, a minor requires 5 elective credits.
+Elective Courses: In addition to the certificate core, the undergraduate minor requires 5 elective credits; the graduate requires 2 elective credits.

 Who can take these courses?
 You can!
 You might not be a Central Washington University undergraduate or graduate student but you can still take courses as a non‐matriculated student.

 How much does it cost?
-The cost of tuition is approximately $250/tuition & fees.
-See the Registrar, since it depends on how many credits you are taking.
+The cost of tuition can be found here.
+This depends on how many credits you are taking at a time.
 If you are a state employee, you might qualify for tuition reduction or waiver, but this may be restricted (for instance for summer or online courses).

 What if I don't live in Washington State?
-Non-resident students qualify for a waiver in tuition because this is a completely online course.
+Non-resident students qualify for a waiver in tuition because this is a completely online course of study.
 This will occur as a result of completing the registration form (contact the Registrar at REG@cwu.edu) but you can also contact Financial Aid (at SCHOLARSHIPS@cwu.edu) about this and other resources.